cemenenkoff/ml-classification/doc/README-no-toc.md

 4. [Professor Yann LeCun's Breakdown of Algorithms Applied to the MNIST Dataset](http://yann.lecun.com/exdb/mnist/)

 ## 4. Appendix: Setup for New Developers
 If you are fairly new to Python programming, I'd recommend the setting up this project by following these steps.
-If you want more in depth knowledge about environment setup, I'd recommend you read [my tutorial on interfacing with the computer like a software developer](https://github.com/cemenenkoff/python-essentials-for-stem-wizards).
+If you want more in-depth knowledge about environment setup, I'd recommend you read [my tutorial on interfacing with the computer like a software developer](https://github.com/cemenenkoff/python-essentials-for-stem-wizards).

 1. Download and install [VS Code](https://code.visualstudio.com/download).